Curiouspaul1/Py-Buycoins/README.md

 ## Authorization
-In order to use execute queries you must instantiate the client class with our access keys from the buycoins account.
+In order to use execute queries you must instantiate the client class with your access keys from the buycoins account.
 You'll need to provision the class with the \[PUBLIC_KEY\] and \[SECRET_KEY\] as follows:

 ```python
 from py_buycoins.APIClient import BuycoinsClient